Credit:

 Fun fact: Dishwashers use less water than hand-washing.

-The amount of water a dishwasher uses varies greatly on type and cycle selected.
+The amount of water a dishwasher uses varies greatly depending on the type and cycle selected.
 Normal cycles on compact models can use as little as 2.5 gallons, but larger entry-level models can use up to 5 gallons.

 What's the difference between cheap and expensive dishwashers?